FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 This means your users need to sign up _again_ on this second website and remember another set of usernames and passwords.
 Giving users two entirely different sets of credentials is not ideal, so that's where Single Sign-On comes in.

 Single Sign-On, commonly known as SSO, is an authentication mechanism that enables users to use a single set of credentials to log in to multiple different applications or websites.
-In a typical SSO setup, you have a service provider—the application the user is trying to log in to—and an identity provider like [FusionAuth](https://fusionauth.io), which handles the authentication.
+In a typical SSO setup, you have a service provider-the application the user is trying to log in to-and an identity provider like [FusionAuth](https://fusionauth.io), which handles the authentication.
 This means your users need only one set of credentials to log into all of your applications.

 ## Using FusionAuth for SSO